The Alliance for Rights-Oriented Drug Policies

 FIVE QUESTIONS THAT MUST BE ANSWERED

-As explained above, there are five questions that must be answered to the satisfaction of an impartial, independent and competent tribunal in order for drug prohibition to be found compatible with human rights law.
-Provided that our civil servants recognize the rights-oriented debate, these questions are basically the same, and can, using cannabis as an example, be stated like this:
+As explained above, five questions must be answered to the satisfaction of an impartial, independent and competent tribunal in order for drug prohibition to be found compatible with human rights law.
+Provided that our civil servants recognise the rights-oriented debate, these questions are basically the same, and can, using cannabis as an example, be stated like this:

-• Whereas all comparisons of the problems associated with cannabis and legal drugs like alcohol and tobacco demonstrate that the legal ones are more harmful to users’ health and more destructive to us as a society: How will you defend present policies?
-How can you, without building your drug policy on a discriminatory practice—and thus violate the principle of equality—argue in favor of a health-oriented approach toward alcohol users and a continued criminalization of cannabis users?
+• Whereas all comparisons of the problems associated with cannabis and legal drugs such as alcohol and tobacco demonstrate that the legal ones are more harmful to users’ health and more destructive to us as a society, how will you defend the present policies?
+How can you, without basing your drug policy on a discriminatory practice—and thus violating the principle of equality—argue in favor of a health-oriented approach toward alcohol users and a continued criminalisation of cannabis users?

-• Whereas there is the same supply and demand factors involved when it comes to cannabis and other drugs like alcohol and tobacco, and whereas the different groups of drugs also have the same varying patterns of use associated with them: How will you justify the persecution and the demonization of the drug law violators?
+• Whereas the same supply and demand factors are involved when it comes to cannabis and other drugs such as alcohol and tobacco, and whereas the different groups of drugs also have the same varying patterns of use associated with them, how will you justify the persecution and the demonisation of the drug law violators?
 What sort of crimes against his fellowmen has a cannabis producer, transporter or seller committed that an alcohol producer, transporter or seller has not?

-• Whereas virtually all of the world’s leading drug policy scholars are in agreement that the drug laws have had worse consequences for society in general and users in particular than the drug use itself would have had, and whereas more and more organizations and commissions publish reports that confirm the same: How will you, from the growing evidence base that suggests the cure (cannabis prohibition) is worse than the disease (cannabis use) defend current policies as measured against the principle of proportionality?
+• Whereas virtually all of the world’s leading drug policy scholars agree that the drug laws have had worse consequences for society in general and users in particular than the drug use itself would have had, and whereas more and more organisations and commissions publish reports that confirm the same, how will you, from the growing evidence base that suggests that the cure (cannabis prohibition) is worse than the disease (cannabis use) defend current policies as measured against the principle of proportionality?

-• Whereas a majority of drug policy experts agree that there was a moral panic behind the outlawing of cannabis; whereas these professionals acknowledge that its current classification makes no sense; whereas scholarly works such as James Ostrowski’s Answering the Critics of Drug Legalization, Douglas Husak’s Drugs and Rights, and David A.J.
-Richards’ Sex, Drugs, Death, and the Law have thoroughly refuted the traditional arguments in favor of criminalization; whereas an independent, impartial, and competent tribunal (the Cannabis-tribunal in the Hague, 2008) has already qualified the prohibitionist argument as “based on fallacies” and “absolutely worthless”, and whereas the drug laws thus seem to build their credibility on a series of faulty premises: Considering the fact that the enemy image of cannabis has proven vastly exaggerated; considering that the separation between the licit and illicit substances has proven an arbitrary divide; considering that the evidence is increasingly clear that the drug laws have failed in reducing their supply and demand; considering that American, as well as European decriminalization experiments have shown a health-oriented approach to be more successful in dealing with the harms caused by drug use; considering that the cure has proven worse than the disease to the degree that the harms caused by prohibition now have become so enormous that they threaten to undermine the very fabric of our society; considering that paternalistic and moralistic arguments have failed, and considering that you can no longer justify prohibition on the basis that (1) it suppresses different types of crime, (2) that it protects our youth and the wellbeing of society, (3) that drug abuse has substantial economic and social costs, (4) that cannabis use is intrinsically immoral and degrading in nature, (5) that its use is self-destructive, dangerous and may cause a variety of harms, including physical injury, addiction and death, (6) that it is a gateway drug, (7) that its use is not a victimless crime since it causes harm to others, and (8) that we do not know the consequences of legalization: All this considered, what compelling reasons can there be for prohibition, and in what way are its means tailored towards its explicitly stated ends?
+• Whereas a majority of drug policy experts agree that there was a moral panic behind the outlawing of cannabis, whereas these professionals acknowledge that its current classification makes no sense, whereas scholarly works such as James Ostrowski’s Answering the Critics of Drug Legalisation, Douglas Husak’s Drugs and Rights, and David A.J.
+Richards’ Sex, Drugs, Death, and the Law have thoroughly refuted the traditional arguments in favour of criminalisation, whereas an independent, impartial and competent tribunal (the Cannabis-tribunal in the Hague, 2008) has already qualified the prohibitionist argument as “based on fallacies” and “absolutely worthless”, and whereas the drug laws thus seem to build their credibility on a series of faulty premises; Considering the fact that the enemy image of cannabis has proven to be vastly exaggerated, considering that the separation between the licit and illicit substances has proven an arbitrary divide, considering that the evidence is increasingly clear that the drug laws have failed in reducing their supply and demand, considering that American, as well as European decriminalisation experiments have shown a health-oriented approach to be more successful in dealing with the harms caused by drug use, considering that the cure has proven worse than the disease to the degree that the harms caused by prohibition now have become so enormous that they threaten to undermine the very fabric of our society, considering that paternalistic and moralistic arguments have failed, and considering that you can no longer justify prohibition on the basis that (1) it suppresses different types of crime, (2) that it protects our youth and the well-being of society, (3) that drug abuse has substantial economic and social costs, (4) that cannabis use is intrinsically immoral and degrading in nature, (5) that its use is self-destructive and dangerous and may cause a variety of harms, including physical injury, addiction and death, (6) that it is a gateway drug, (7) that its use is not a victimless crime since it causes harm to others, and (8) that we do not know the consequences of legalisation; all this considered, what compelling reasons can there be for prohibition, and in what way are its means tailored towards its explicitly stated ends?

-Source references and documentation for these allegations can be found in To End a War, and as you can see from the endnotes in this book, the evidence that speaks in favor of legalization is most compelling.
-Provided therefore that the prohibitionists cannot answer these questions—and provided that they recognize that the human rights conventions protect against arbitrary, disproportionate, and discriminatory interferences, and that the same test of reason that all other laws must conform to also applies to the drug laws—we can safely conclude that current policies represent a grave violation of our catalogue of rights.
+Source references and documentation for these allegations can be found in To End a War, and as you can see from the endnotes in this book, the evidence speaking in favour of legalisation is most compelling.
+Provided therefore that the prohibitionists cannot answer these questions—and provided that they recognise that the human rights conventions protect against arbitrary, disproportionate and discriminatory interferences and that the same test of reason that all other laws must conform to also applies to the drug laws—we can safely conclude that current policies gravely violate our catalogue of rights.

-For a prohibitionist there is no way out of this predicament.
-In order to justify the status quo, he/she must succeed in convincing an independent, impartial, and competent tribunal of one or the other—and if our most obstinate prohibitionist officials, sensing they cannot successfully refute these questions, should endeavor to deny the merits of the rights-oriented debate all together, then they must invalidate this chain of reasoning and answer the following question:
+A prohibitionist finds no way out of this predicament.
+To justify the status quo, he/she must succeed in convincing an independent, impartial and competent tribunal of one or the other—and if our most obstinate prohibitionist officials, sensing they cannot successfully refute these questions, should endeavor to deny the merits of the rights-oriented debate all together, then they must invalidate this chain of reasoning and answer the following question: